Metrics Framework Design

 The framework defines a sink interface to support the different requirements of collection systems.
 Examples of collection systems are Prometheus, Datadog, and Elasticsearch.
 Each has different requirements for how and when measurements are ingested.
 The following are examples of different collection system requirements:

-The sink encapsulates all of the collection system requirements providing a pluggable architecture that isolates components from these differences.
-The framework supports multiple sinks concurrently, each operating independently.
+The sink encapsulates all collection system requirements providing a pluggable architecture that isolates components from collecting and reporting.
+The framework can support multiple sinks concurrently, each operating independently.

 Instrumented components are not aware of the sink or sinks in use.
-Sinks can be changed without requiring changes to a component.
-Therefore, components are independent of the collection system(s) in use.
+Sinks can be changed without requiring changes to a component, keeping components independent of the collection system(s) in use.

-The metrics reporter class provides all of the common functions to bind together the component, the metrics it creates, and the sinks to which measurements are reported.
+The MetricsManager class provides the common functions to bind together the component, the metrics it creates, and the sinks to which measurements are reported.
 It is responsible for the following:

 Metrics Implementations